Roger Howarth

-Roger Howarth (born September 13, 1968) is an American actor.
+Roger Howarth is an American actor.
 He played character Todd Manning on the daytime drama One Life to Live (OLTL); the character earned Howarth a Daytime Emmy Award in 1994, and is cited as an icon in the soap opera genre.
 He left the series in 2003 and joined soap opera As the World Turns, where he played the character of Paul Ryan until the series' final episode in 2010.
-Howarth returned to OLTL in May 2011, eventually deciding to continue the role on General Hospital in March 2012.
+Howarth returned to OLTL in May 2011, continuing the role on General Hospital in March 2012.
 Due to a lawsuit from Prospect Park, Howarth, along with Kristen Alderson and Michael Easton, were forced to exit their roles in March 2013, only to return as new characters in May of the same year.
 He returned as Franco on General Hospital, the character formerly created and portrayed by James Franco.
 When the character was written off in March 2021, Howarth returned two months later as a new character, Austin Gatlin-Holt.
-In addition to his soap opera work, Howarth has guest starred in television shows such as Prey and Dawson's Creek.
+In addition to his soap opera work, Howarth has guest starred in television shows such as Prey, The Flash and Dawson's Creek.

-Early life
+Early life and education

-Howarth was born in Hastings-on-Hudson, New York.
+Roger Howarth was born in Hastings-on-Hudson, New York.
 His father was involved in theater and wrote plays.
 Exposed to the arts at an early age, Howarth performed in the play The Grand Duke at the age of seven.
 He was active in his high school drama department and performed in numerous plays at school.

 He played soccer from the time he was a small child up until 19 years of age.
 He took the opportunity to play in other countries with the Puma Shoes U.S. National Soccer Team.
 In an interview, when asked if he was a professional soccer player, Howarth answered, "No!
 Heavens no." He reiterated how he had played soccer as a child up to his late teenage years and said he was on a team that played in Europe, Brazil, and other countries, but that it was an amateur team; he "never got paid" to play, Howarth said.

 Howarth initially resisted acting as a profession and studied political science at George Washington University.
 However, after one semester, he dropped out of college to join an intense acting program at the Eugene O'Neill Theatre Center in Connecticut.